 .
 Sheila unfortunately does not ride bikes and does not own a Harley but to her surprise she learned that some americans even form Kansa prefer BMW bikes.
 Sheila however is very fond of her Harley Davidson T-Shirt. #

 In Colonial Williamsburg Sheila enjoyed the atmosphere of the good old times.

 At the Skyline Lodge along the Skyline Drive Sheila once more noticed, that the USA is no free Country as soon as it Comes to honor the national anphem.
-Staying in the comfortable nice lodge in the Virgina Mountains having lunch in the restaurant we dropped into a entertainment event with Music and line dancing.
+Staying in the comfortable nice lodge in the Virgina Blue Ridge Mountains having lunch in the restaurant we dropped into an entertainment event with Music and line dancing.
 Before the event started, the Star-Spangled Banner was sung and everybody had to get up so we did too.
 Later the present veterans where called on stage and honored too.

 USA Virginia Skyline Drive

 In the USA you always got to be prepared to hear to and if you like sing the anphem (so you’d better know the lines) and stand up for it as it is played at almost any public event, let it be sports, theater or whatsoever.